 How to Choose the Right Micro-Influencers?

-Your choice of the influencer will be the ultimate reason behind the success or failure of your campaign.
-Hence it is important to choose the influencers who are the right for your brand image.
-Each influencer has a distinct reach, voice, market, cost etc. Here are some factors that you should consider while choosing an influencer:
+Your choice of influencer will be the ultimate reason for the success or failure of your campaign.
+Hence, it is important to choose the influencers who are the right for your brand image.
+Each influencer has a distinct reach, voice, market, cost, etc. Here are some factors that you should consider while choosing an influencer:

 1. Audience Match:

-The micro-influencers in radar should have a strong authority in the buyer segment that you want to target.
+The micro-influencers on the radar should have a strong authority in the buyer segment you want to target.
 The influencer should be able to add to your current audience and amplify your social media reach.
-There is no point contacting a travel blogger if you want to target techies.
-The aim is to reach the right customers, make sure your choosen influencer can do that for you.
+There is no point in contacting a travel blogger if you want to target techies.
+The aim is to reach the right customers.
+Make sure your chosen influence can do that for you.

 2. Audit Engagement:

 With so many bots in place, it just takes a few bucks to get thousands of followers.
-The right measure of influence is not the number of followers but the actual engagement triggered by their posts.
-A good influencer will also post content on a regular basis to keep themselves in the social media limelight.
+The right measure of influence is not the number of followers, but the actual engagement triggered by their posts.
+A good influencer will also post content regularly to keep themselves in the social media limelight.

 3. Know their Capabilities:

 It is conversions that matter the most for a business.
-The click-through rate on the posts of influencer is a very strategic metric to track in this regard.
-But it is obvious that many times these social media celebs might trigger purchase by influencing their audience subconsciously.
-After all, we don’t rush to but a toothpaste as soon as we see an ad but that advertisement influences our buying behavior.
+The click-through rate on the posts of influence is a very strategic metric to track in this regard.
+But it is obvious that many times, these social media celebs might trigger purchases by influencing their audience subconsciously.
+After all, we don’t rush to buy toothpaste as soon as we see an ad, but that advertisement influences our buying behavior.
 Keep both these into account.